wzbillings/Imprinting-Probabilities/README.md

 ## TODO

 [ ] Determine how the 2009.5 datum was calculated for Arevalo 2020 and check if this data point is specifically included in Gostic 2016.
+[ ] Create bibliography and add to .Rmd file.
 [x] Baseline attack rate calculation
 [x] Seasonal intensity
 [ ] Fraction of season experienced